An Entire Building of Trendy Korea in Tsuruhashi Korea Town♡

 Next door was “POPO – Korean Fashion” where you can find general merchandise and various accessories that are popular among girls in South Korea.
 I found very affordable earrings and accessories.

 Here’re the smiley sandals and socks.
-They are trending in South Korea.

 The balloon displays were cute and made the shopping experience fun.